clarafy/clarafy.github.io/research.md

 title: research
 ---

 I am currently working on machine learning methods for *data-driven design*: the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned purely from data.
 How can we leverage generative and predictive modeling for this goal, and how does that look different from traditional uses of these technologies?
+To this end, I am also interested in

 I also maintain an interest in applications of machine learning for exploring life in our last great frontier, the ocean.